Bergeron scores twice in return as Bruins beat Predators 5-2

 In a second period filled with steady end-to-end play, Nashville tied it at 13:01 when Johansen fired a wrister from the right circle that appeared to hit Boston defenseman Matt Grzelcyk's stick and change direction before slipping into the net through a small space between the post next and Halak's left arm.

 NOTES: Rinne had a shutout in the teams' other meeting, 1-0 in Nashville on Nov.
 3. .
 Boston defensemen Zdeno Chara (knee) and Kevan Miller (larynx) both resumed practicing this week but didn't play.
-They're getting close to returning. .
-Halak entered the day leading the NHL with a .930 save percentage. .
-Boston coach Bruce Cassidy said goaltender Tuukka Rask would start on Sunday. .
+They're getting close to returning, but Cassidy said they both wouldn't play Sunday. .
+Halak entered the day leading the NHL with a .930 save percentage. ...
+Cassidy also said goaltender Tuukka Rask would start Sunday. .
 The Predators came in 10-1-1 against Eastern Conference teams.

 Predators: Off until Dec.
 27th when they host Dallas.